Anxiety feels awful. The speeding heart and rapid breathing, the sweating, trembling, feeling 'on-edge' and that sense of impending danger

 something that has to be eradicated from our lives at all cost.

 Yet anxiety is a vital part of being human.
-Indeed, every living organism on the planet has its own form of anxiety, its very own
+Indeed, every living creature on the planet has its own form of anxiety, its very own

-So why do I get so anxious when there is no danger?
+So why do I get anxious when there is no danger?

 Why do I have more anxiety than others?